This site requires a more recent version of Adobe Flash Player to function properly.

 - Europe EBITDA Margin: Margins in the Europe division declined from 4.7% in 2011 to about 3.6% in 2013, due to rising input costs and persistent weak demand.
-We estimate margins to recover going forward and reach around 7% by the end of the Trefis forecast period, driven by the company's cost saving efforts and improved market conditions for steel.
-However, if the recovery is slower than expected, margins may expand at a slower pace as well.
-This would present a downside of 7% to the Trefis price estimate.
+We estimate margins to recover going forward and stabilize around 6% by the middle of the Trefis forecast period, driven by the company's cost saving efforts and improved market conditions for steel.
+However, if the company is unable to realize its planned cost savings or if market conditions deteriorate, margins may remain static.
+This would present a downside of around 6% to the Trefis price estimate.

 - Average Steel Price in Europe: ArcelorMittal's Average Price of Europe fell from $946 per metric ton in 2011 to $804 in 2013, as demand for steel fell due to an economic slowdown.
-We expect prices to increase modestly at about 1% annually going forward.
-However, if market conditions for steel improve faster than expected and prices increase at a faster rate of 2-3%, it would present a downside of about 5% to the Trefis price estimate.
+We expect prices to increase modestly at 1-2% annually going forward.
+However, if market conditions for steel improve faster than expected and prices increase at a faster rate of 2-3%, it would present an upside of about 6% to the Trefis price estimate.